Scheidt-BachmannDeveloperSK/entervoCheckoutPlugin-Android-3rdParty/README.md

 plugin.setLanguage( "de");
 ```

+The above code snippet will set the plugin UI language to _German_, no matter what the settings on the device look like.
+If there is currently no localization available for the language specified, the plugin will revert back to the default language and raise a corresponding error notifying the host app about this.

 By default, the plugin uses the date format that fits the locale currently active on the end-users device.
 If you want to overrule this, you can select any valid ISO country code to be used for date formatting purposes.
 The corresponding plugin member function is _setRegion()_.

 ```java